DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 ## Expected Behavior

-Record the resistance of the 15 ohm resistor
+Record the resistance of the 15 ohm resistor.

 ## Observed Behavior

 The readings show the current and the voltage of the resistor.